We’ve developed a system that can help you understand what goes into taking care of a natural fiber rug.

 Never use Chlorine bleach on wool

 Chlorine bleach and wool: Even weak solutions can cause color loss and deterioration.
 Strong solutions dissolve wool or silk quickly and completely.
-Minimize use of other bleaches.
+Minimize the use of other bleaches.

 Ensure Efficient Dry Time